-- 1.01 RELATED DOCUMENTS - A. Drawings and general provisions of Contract, including General and Supplementary Conditions and other Division-1 Specification Sections, apply to this Section. - 1.01 SUMMARY - A. This Section specifies administrative and procedural requirements for project close-out, including but not limited to: - 1.
+- A. This Section specifies administrative and procedural requirements for project close-out, including but not limited to: - 1.
 Inspection procedures - 2.
 Project record document submittal. (substantial completion requirements) - 3.
 Operating and Maintenance Manual Submittal (substantial completion requirements). - 4.
 Submittal of warranties (substantial completion requirement). - 5.
+Final cleaning - B. Final Payment to be made when the County has reviewed and accepted all required close-out documents.

+1.3 SUBSTANTIAL COMPLETION

-Final cleaning - B. Close-out requirements for specific construction activities are included in the appropriate Sections in Divisions 15 through 16. - C. Final Payment to be made when the County has received all required close-out documents. - 1.03 SUBSTANTIAL COMPLETION - A. Preliminary Procedures: Before requesting inspection for Certification of Substantial Completion, complete the following: List exceptions in the request. - 1.
-In the Application for Payment that coincided with, or first follows, the date Substantial Completion in claimed, show 100 percent completion for the portion of the Work claimed as substantially complete.
+- A. Preliminary Procedures: Before requesting inspection for Certification of Substantial Completion, complete the following: List exceptions in the request. - In the Application for Payment that coincided with, or first follows, the date Substantial Completion in claimed, show 100 percent completion for the portion of the Work claimed as substantially complete.
 Include supporting documentation for completion as indicated in these Contract Documents and a statement showing an accounting of changes to the Contract Sum. - a.
 If 100 percent completion cannot be shown, include a list of incomplete items, the value of incomplete construction, and reasons the work is not complete. - 2.
 Advise Owner of pending insurance change-over requirements. - 3.
 Submit specific warranties, workmanship bonds, maintenance agreements, final certifications and similar documents. - 4.
 Obtain and submit releases enabling the Owner unrestricted use of the work and access to services and utilities; include occupancy permits, operating certificates and similar releases. - 5.
 Complete final clean up requirements, including touch-up painting.
 Touch-up and otherwise repair and restore marred exposed finishes. - B. Inspection Procedures: On receipt of a request for inspection, the Project Manager will either proceed with inspection or advise the Contractor of unfilled requirements.
-The

-Project Manager will prepare the Certificate of Substantial Completion following inspection, or advise the Contractor of construction that must be completed or corrected before the certificate will be issued.

-- 1. Results of the completed inspection will form the basis of requirements for final acceptance. - 2.
+The Project Manager will prepare the Certificate of Substantial Completion following inspection, or advise the Contractor of construction that must be completed or corrected before the certificate will be issued. - 1.
+Results of the completed inspection will form the basis of requirements for final acceptance.

 Should the project fail to meet the standards required for Substantial Completion as defined in the documents, the Contractor will pay the expense of a second inspection by the Engineer and the Owner.
 Cost will be deducted from the Contractor's retainage.

-1.04 FINAL ACCEPTANCE
+1.4 FINAL ACCEPTANCE